-Are implementing PBIS student rewards?
+Are you implementing PBIS student rewards?
 The simple teaching of PBIS is to reward students and promote positive behavior choices.
 This is a great classroom management system that is EASY to use and keep organized and FUN for your students.
 If you are looking for a way to encourage students to make good behavior choices and give them something exciting to work for, start implementing BEHAVIOR BUCKS!

-Give countless reminders, examples, have students write out rules, act out scenarios, give quizzes, etc. During the beginning of the school year, dedicate the first 2 weeks to demonstrating the rules and expectations.
+Give countless reminders, give examples, have students write out rules, act out scenarios, give quizzes, etc. During the beginning of the school year, dedicate the first 2 weeks to demonstrating the rules and expectations.
 Be CLEAR when providing students all the information regarding rules and expectations.
 Using interactive games such as www.kahoot.com and www.socrative.com would be excellent choices to keep rules and expectations fresh for students.

 Keep parents or guardians informed!
-If you begin noticing a pattern with students’ behavior, start by notifying the parents/guardians.
+If you begin noticing a pattern with a student's behavior, start by notifying the parents/guardians.
 First, send a note home and request their signature.
 If the behavior continues, make a phone call to speak with the child’s parent or guardian.
 Next, request a conference with the parent/guardian in person.
 Ask the parent/guardian if they would be comfortable with the student being present and ask the student to speak on their behalf.
 Ask questions to attempt to get to the root of the behavior.
 However, if the student continues to make poor behavior choices, start the discipline process.
 Make sure the students and parents know the actionable steps that will be taken if the behavior continues.

 Classroom management techniques are so important.
 Do a quick evaluation of your classroom management techniques.
 What needs changed or implemented differently?
 Are you a clip chart kind of teacher?
-Also, does your school have a school-wide behavior system?
+Does your school have a school-wide behavior system?
 If you answered yes, implement the school-wide strategies into your classroom.
 My school uses PBIS, so I have classroom rules located on a matrix posted where all students can see the rules, expectations, and consequences.
 I have consequences for 1st offense, 2nd offense, 3rd offense, and 4th offense.
 You may have to change your behavior system from year to year.
-Not all students are the name and each year you will be faced with different students that offer new challenges.
+Not all students are the same, and each year you will be faced with different students that offer new challenges.
 Make changes as needed!